Cameron Hunt (basketball)

-Cameron Lee Hunt (born August 25, 1997) is an American professional basketball player for Joventut Badalona of the Spanish Liga ACB.
+Cameron Lee Hunt (born August 25, 1997) is an American professional basketball player for Unicaja of the Spanish Liga ACB and the Basketball Champions League (BCL).
 Standing at 6 ft 3 in (1.91 m), Hunt plays as a shooting guard.

 Early life and youth career

 Born in Duncanville, Texas, Hunt attended and played basketball for Duncanville High School.
 He would go on to play college basketball for Southwestern Moundbuilders in the NAIA.
 Hunt's improving performances over 4 seasons with Southwestern caught media attention in 2019, being regarded as 'the nation’s best basketball player at the NAIA level'.
 He would be named Player of the Year of the 2018-19 NAIA Division II in March 2019.

 Professional career

 After finishing his college basketball career, Hunt signed with TG Würzburg, the reserve team of Würzburg Baskets then playing in the ProB, the third tier of German basketball.
-His good performances earned him a spot in the first team, singing a 3 year contract to play with Würzburg in the Basketball Bundesliga at the start of the 2020-21 season.
+His good performances earned him a spot in the first team, signing a 3 year contract to play with Würzburg in the Basketball Bundesliga at the start of the 2020–21 season.
 Hunt played three seasons with Würzburg, averaging 17.1 points per game and 3.3 assists in his last one.

-After finishing the 2022-23 regular season with Würzburg, Hunt joined Italian side Derthona Basket to play the 2023 LBA Playoffs.
+After finishing the 2022–23 regular season with Würzburg, Hunt joined Italian side Derthona Basket to play the 2023 LBA Playoffs.

 In June 2023, Hunt signed a one year contract with JDA Dijon of the LNB Élite.

 In July 2024, Hunt signed a one year contract with Bàsquet Manresa of the Liga ACB.
-In April 2025, Hunt was the player of the round for round 28 of the 2024-25 ACB season, after scoring 30 points in a win against Bàsquet Girona.
+In April 2025, Hunt was the player of the round for round 28 of the 2024–25 ACB season, after scoring 30 points in a win against Bàsquet Girona.

 On July 7, 2025, he signed with Joventut Badalona of the Liga ACB.

+On Jun 26, 2026, he signed with Unicaja of the Liga ACB and the Basketball Champions League, after activating the release clause on his contract with Joventut.
+Hunt signed a two-season contract.